codingforpleasure/customized-workspace/Ubuntu/useful-resources/gensim.md

 2) skip-gram

-The major difference between these two methods is that **CBOW** is using context to predict a target word while skip-gram is using a word to predict a target context
+The major difference between these two methods is that **CBOW** is using context to predict a target word while skip-gram is using a word to predict a target context.

 <p align="center"> <!-- style="width:400px;" -->
   <img src="images/nlp/word2vec.jpg" title="tool tip here">